TASnomad/lockalize-front/README.md

 You will also see any lint errors in the console.

 ### `npm run test:e2e`

-Launches the test runner in the interactive with puppeteer<br />
+Launches the test runner with puppeteer<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`